huang46u/VISION/README.md

 ## Panorama

-**Panorama** is a little application  construct a panoram from some raw images(support only 2 images for instance )
+**Panorama** is a little application  construct a panoram from some raw images(support only 2 images)

 ### Dependence